prodev717/scope/README.md

 6. Person crops are sent to the face recognition pipeline to compare embeddings with known identities.
 7. The system checks whether tracked objects intersect or enter a configured restricted polygon.
 8. If a detection matches a rule, an event is created and saved as a JSON log entry.
-9. The system writes event metadata and evidence snapshots to the local events folder.

 ### Rule-Based Event Engine